apache/synapse/modules/samples/src/main/scripts/README.txt

 in the distributions due to its large file size.
 Start the Axis2 server and deploy the SimpleStockQuoteService (Refer steps above)

-To execute the sample use the stock quote client with the 'secpolicy' system property passed in as
+To execute the sample use the stock quote client with the 'secpolicy' and 'url' system properties passed in as follows: e.g. ant stockquote -Durl=http://localhost:8080/axis2/services/StockQuoteProxy
-follows: e.g. ant stockquote -Dsecpolicy=..\..\repository\conf\sample\resources\policy\policy_1.xml
+        -Dsecpolicy=..\..\repository\conf\sample\resources\policy\policy_1.xml

 The sample security policy policy_1.xml uses timestamps and username token tuhentication on the stock quote request.
 Following the debug logs on the Synapse server you could notice the presence